+He has written an introduction to a Vintage Classics edition of The Old Wives’ Tale by Arnold Bennett.
 The Boy With The Topknot, was originally published by Penguin in hardback as If You Don’t Know Me By Now.
-He is trustee and advisory board chair for Creative Access, a charity which helps find internships in the creative industries for talented young people from under-represented backgrounds.
+Marriage Material is published in the USA by Europa Editions.
+He is trustee and board chair for Creative Access, a charity which helps find internships in the creative industries for talented young people from under-represented backgrounds.
 He lives in London.